CelestinFernandes/fancode-todo/README.md

 ---

 ## Error Handling

-- If the API request fails, an error message is logged and an empty list is returned.
+- If the API request fails, then an error message is sent and an empty list is returned.
-- The script gracefully handles cases where no users or tasks meet the specified criteria.